epolisensky/VLITE/vdp/docs/source/stages.rst

 **detected_source** and **detected_island** tables, respectively.
 A ds9 region file is also created for every image.
 A 1-D primary beam correction factor is applied to all flux measurements from PyBDSF and recorded in the **corrected_flux** table.
-A 20% systematic uncertainty is also added in quadrature to the PyBDSF reported 1-sigma statistical uncertainties on all flux error measurements in the **corrected_flux** table only.
-The applied primary beam correction factor was determined empirically and depends only on the source's distance from the image center, which is also recorded in the **corrected_flux** table in degrees.
+A systematic uncertainty (3-5% specific to the primary frequency) is also added in quadrature to the PyBDSF reported 1-sigma statistical uncertainties on all flux error measurements in the **corrected_flux** table only.
+The applied primary beam correction factor was determined empirically and depends only on the source's distance from the image center, which is also recorded in the **corrected_flux** table in degrees and the primary observing frequency.
-In the future, this will likely become more sophisticated using a 2-D, primary frequency-dependent approach.
+In the future, this will likely become more sophisticated using a 2-D approach.
 Corrected fluxes are only computed if the *save to database* option is turned on in the configuration file.